It's important to know about pet insurance exclusions, especially the ones that aren't so obvious.

 We've designed our policy documents to be easy to understand so you know exactly what is and isn't covered.

 1. How soon can you claim on pet insurance?

 With most insurers, you won’t be able to make any claims for accidents that happen in the first 48 hours of your policy, or illnesses that show symptoms in the first 14 days of your policy.

-ManyPets has removed this industry standard 14-day waiting period for claims for pet owners who switch insurers.
+ManyPets has removed this industry standard 14-day waiting period for claims for pet owners who switch insurers, after being insured with them continuously for 12 months or more with no gap in cover.
 This means you can claim for vet treatment and illness within the first two weeks if you need to, or for accidents in the first 48 hours of starting a new policy with us.